paulshaoyuqiao/Garden-Bed-Synthesization/README.md

 # Garden-Bed-Synthesization

-This repo contains scripts helpful for generating synthesized garden bed data for the leaf segmentation task in the AlphaGarden research project.
+This repo contains a synthesizier that can generate garden bed images for the leaf segmentation task in the AlphaGarden research project.
 It takes in a `json` file containing the following specifications:
 - `background`: path to the background image file
 - `background_mask`: path to the ground truth mask of the background
 - `leaves`: a nested list of 2-element lists containing (path to single occulated leaf image, oridinal leaf type)